928PJY/docs-yaml/README.md

 ### New features:

-* The code intellisense is more intelligent now, extension can provide the intellisense according to the schema structure but not just text mapping.
+* The code intellisense is more intelligent now, extension can provide the intellisense according to the schema structure but not just text mapping.(v0.1.8 and later)
-* Extension can generate input template for `object`(including required propertied and optional properties with default value)
+* Extension can generate input template for `object`(including required propertied and optional properties with default value).(v0.1.8 and later)
-* You can type a `-` to trigger the intellisense for generating a new array item.
+* You can type a `-` to trigger the intellisense for generating a new array item.(v0.1.8 and later)

 ### 1. YAML validation

     * Apply schema validation according to the [YAMLMime](#YamlMime)
     * Detects errors such as:
         * Invalid property value type
-        * Out of enumerable scope
+        * Out of enum scope
         * Required property is missing
         * Unexpected property